 It’s hard to avoid getting sticker shock when looking at a hammer that costs almost 10 times as much as some of the competition.
 But the Stiletto FH10C Claw Hammer is one of the most impressive hand tools we’ve used.

-It’s well-built and feels very solid with a head that’s crafted completely from titanium.
+It’s well-built and feels very solid, with a head crafted from titanium.
 The head weighs just 10 ounces, but it has the driving power of a 16-ounce hammer, saving your muscles.
-It also absorbs a majority of each impact, thanks in part to the hickory handle that absorbs a lot of the shock.
+It also absorbs most of each impact, thanks in part to the hickory handle that absorbs much of the shock.

 4. IRWIN 1954889 Claw Hammer

-When a tool is warrantied for life against normal use like the IRWIN Claw Hammer, you know that it’s a well-built tool you can rely on.
+When a tool is protected for life, like the IRWIN Claw Hammer, you know it’s a well-built tool you can rely on.
 But that’s not the only great thing about this hammer.
-It’s got a forged steel head durable with a smooth face that’s less likely to mar any surfaces you hit accidentally.
+It has a durable forged steel head with a smooth face that’s less likely to mar any surfaces you hit accidentally.
 Unfortunately, it’s not as hard as we’d like.
-Ours got several dents from hard impacts, particularly against steel tools like chisels.
+Ours had several dents from hard impacts, particularly against steel tools like chisels.

-Banging a hammer around all day can create some serious impact on your joints and bones.
+Banging a hammer around all day can put pressure on your joints and bones.
 Luckily, this hammer has a vibration-absorbing fiberglass handle that doesn’t transfer as much impact.
-Plus, the ProTouch grip reduces impacts even further and provides great grip so the hammer never slips.
+The ProTouch grip reduces impacts even further and provides great grip so the hammer never slips.

 5. Best Choice Stubby Claw Hammer

 Not every hammer is intended for building homes or destroying them.
 Take the Best Choice Stubby Claw Hammer, for instance.
 At less than 7 inches long, you can safely call this tool tiny.
-But if you just need a hammer for hanging a picture frame on occasion, then this tool is perfect.
-Its small size makes it easy to store, just don’t lose it in the junk drawer!
+But if you just need a hammer for hanging a picture frame on occasion, it is perfect.
+Its small size makes it easy to store, but you might lose it in the junk drawer!

-If you’ve ever accidentally hit your thumb instead of the nail head you were aiming for, then you’ll appreciate the magnetic nail holder built-into this hammer.
+If you’ve ever accidentally hit your thumb instead of the nail head you were aiming for, you’ll appreciate the magnetic nail holder built into the hammer.
 It will hold your nail straight so that you can get it started without the need for holding it with your other hand.

-This hammer has a curved claw that’s great for pulling nails.
-With a hammer this size, even if it was a rip claw, it wouldn’t be good for much else.
+The Best Choice hammer has a curved claw that’s great for pulling nails.
+With a hammer this size, even if it were a rip claw, it wouldn’t be good for much else.
 Don’t expect to build or demo anything serious with this hammer.
-It’s made from soft alloy that won’t hold up to the abuse.
-But if you need a tiny tool to stash away for the rare moments you need it, then this hammer is the perfect candidate.
+It’s made from a soft alloy that won’t withstand abuse.
+But if you need a tiny tool to stash away for the rare moments you need it, this hammer is the perfect candidate.

 6. CRAFTSMAN CMHT51399 Claw Hammer

 Sometimes, you need a bit more oomph behind your swing, which is where the 20-ounce head on the CRAFTSMAN CMHT51399 Claw Hammer comes into play.
-The extra weight gives you more power and leverage when you need to drive large framing nails or something similar.
+The extra weight gives you more power and leverage when driving large framing nails.
 Likewise, you’ll have more power to drive the rip claw into boards for removing them and pulling things apart.

-Of course, there’s a downside to that extra weight.
-It might give you more power, but it also takes more energy, wearing you out quicker.
+Of course, there’s a downside to the extra weight.
+It might give you more power, but it also takes more energy and wears you out quicker.
 You’ll also notice that this hammer is a bit more expensive than many competitors, which is likely because of the 20-ounce head.

-Still, you can’t complain about some features on this hammer, such as the full lifetime warranty that protects it.
+Still, you can’t complain about some features, such as the lifetime warranty that protects it.
 We also liked the overstrike protection on the handle near the head.
-This reinforces the hammer in the critical area where you’re most likely to make impact if your swing misses.
+This reinforces the hammer in the critical area where you’re most likely to make an impact if your swing misses.
 Thanks to this feature, you’re much less likely to need that warranty, but we still like the peace of mind it provides.

 7. Dewalt Dwht51048 Rip Claw Hammer

-Still, there were things about this hammer we liked.
-It’s got a built-in nail start system that allows you to start nails with one hand.
+Still, there were aspects of this hammer we liked.
+It has a built-in nail start system that allows you to start nails with one hand.
 The face is also smooth, making it less likely to leave marks if you miss.
-We also liked the weight distribution of this hammer that gave it a good feel overall, but there were simply too many flaws for us to get past.
+We also liked the weight distribution, but there were simply too many flaws to get past.

 8. Edward Tools Oak Claw Hammer

-We like affordable tools, so we were hoping that the Edward Tools Oak Claw Hammer would be a winner since it’s one of the cheapest hammers we tested.
-Despite the low price, it’s equipped with some great features like a contoured anti-vibration handle made from solid oak or the lifetime warranty that protects this tool.
+We like affordable tools, so we hoped that the Edward Tools Oak Claw Hammer would be a winner since it’s one of the cheapest hammers we tested.
+Despite the low price, it has excellent features like a contoured anti-vibration handle made from solid oak and a lifetime warranty that protects this tool.

 But the downsides vastly outweighed the positives when we started using it.
-The head is forged carbon steel, which is great.
-But it wasn’t securely attached to the handle.
-It was loose right out of the box, which didn’t instill any confidence.
+The head is forged carbon steel, but it wasn’t securely attached to the handle.
+It was loose right out of the box, which didn’t instill confidence.

 The handle had two stickers on it when the hammer arrived.
 We removed them, but they left sticky glue all over the handle.
-Then, we noticed on the first swing that this hammer is completely unbalanced.
+Then, we noticed on the first swing that the hammer is unbalanced.
 It just doesn’t feel good to use.
-For us, that was the last straw, which is why this hammer is ranked so low on our list.
+That was the last straw for us, which is why this hammer is ranked so low on our list.

 9. TEKTON 30123 Jacketed Fiberglass Claw Hammer

 The TEKTON Jacketed Fiberglass Claw Hammer is built with an impact-resistant fiberglass handle that saves your joints and bones from the jarring impact of metal on metal.
-It’s available with either a flattened or curved claw, depending on your needs.
+Depending on your needs, it’s available with either a flattened or curved claw.

 On paper, this tool looks great.
 In person, it leaves a lot to be desired.
-To begin with, the head is bonded to the handle with epoxy, which is a very weak method of attachment.
+To begin with, the head is bonded to the handle with epoxy, which is a very weak attachment method.
 Ours started coming loose pretty quickly.
-All it took was a few hard impacts and they were beginning to separate.
+All it took was a few hard impacts, and they were beginning to separate.

-We were certain the head would come off soon, but we were surprised when the handle broke instead!
+We were certain the head would come off soon but were surprised when the handle broke instead!
 It occurred right below the head in the thinner part of the handle.
 Obviously, this presents a danger, so we can’t recommend this hammer.

 10. Stanley STHT51346 Curve Claw Fiberglass Hammer

-This Stanley hammer is more expensive than most competitors, but we’ve had good luck with Stanley tools in the past, so we decided to give it a chance anyway.
-It’s got some great features that we loved, such as the Stanley lifetime warranty that protects the tool for life.
+This Stanley hammer is more expensive than most competitors, but we’ve had good luck with Stanley tools in the past, so we decided to give it a chance.
+It has great features we loved, such as the Stanley lifetime warranty that protects the tool for life.
 We also liked the reinforced overstrike protection plate that absorbs missed hits.

 The worst flaw with this hammer is that the head is attached with epoxy.
-After only a few hours of use, the head was beginning to get loose.
-We didn’t want to give it the chance to come off and cause an injury, so we left it there.
-For the price, there are much better hammers available, so we don’t recommend this one.
+After only a few hours of use, the head began getting loose.
+We didn’t want to give it the chance to come off and cause an injury, so we left it.
+There are much better hammers available for the price, so we don’t recommend this one.

-From hanging pictures to building homes, hammers can be used for a wide variety of tasks.
-But different traits will mean that some hammers are better suited for certain tasks than others.
+From hanging pictures to building homes, hammers can be used for various tasks.
+However, some hammers are better suited for specific tasks than others.
 So, how do you decide on a single hammer to trust?

-For claw hammers, the average size is 16 ounces and almost every hammer on this list was a 16-ounce hammer with just a few exceptions.
-In general, this is a great all-around weight for most tasks.
-That said, if you’re doing framing work, you’ll want a heavier hammer that’s closer to 20 ounces.
-If you’re only going to hang picture frames, then a light hammer will do great.
+For claw hammers, the average size is 16 ounces, and almost every hammer on this list was a 16-ounce hammer, with just a few exceptions.
+In general, it is a great all-around weight for most tasks.
+However, if you’re doing framing work, you’ll want a heavier hammer closer to 20 ounces.
+If you only hang picture frames, a light hammer is ideal.

-When you compare hammers, one of the biggest differences you’ll notice between models is the materials that they’re made from.
-Every part of the hammer can be made from different materials, including the head, handle, and even how they’re attached.
+When you compare hammers, one of the biggest differences between models is the materials they’re made from.
+Every part of the hammer can be made from different materials, including the head, handle, and how they’re attached.

-Most commonly, you’ll see handles that are made from either wood or fiberglass.
-Both materials will absorb vibrations and help reduce the amount of impact that you feel.
+Often, you’ll see handles that are made from either wood or fiberglass.
+Both materials absorb vibrations and reduce the amount of impact that you feel.